 Would your child be safe in this situation?

 Yes, the ‘real world’ has nuts in it—but we don’t let four-year-olds cross a busy intersection alone because CHILDREN NEED HAND-HOLDING.
 The same thing goes for allergies—we make accommodations and take precautions now because kids rely on adults to keep them safe.
-As they age, we loosen the reigns and eventually let go.
+As they age, we loosen the reins and eventually let go.

 Please remember that no child ever died from NOT having peanut butter.